 1. Start your car AC on a low setting

+The first car AC test is to check how your AC fans handle different speeds.
 Test the fan speeds to ensure they are all working – from low to medium to high.
 Turn the AC to the coldest setting and make sure all vents are blowing.
 Start on the lowest setting and adjust your fan accordingly.
 Turn your air on low and start warming up your engine by driving.

 2. Make sure that your filter is clean and sound-free